granaivo/5GMETA/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: The 5GMETA team thanks you :sparkles:.

 Once your PR is merged, your contributions will be publicly visible on the repository.
 This contributing guideline is based on this Github docs contributing guideline: https://github.com/github/docs/contribute